maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Databases.md

 This schema must be established before data can be inserted, and any changes to the structure require the schema to be updated.
 This provides strong data consistency but less flexibility compared to schema-less database models.

+#### Referential Integrity in Relational Databases:

+Ensures that existing relationships between tables cannot be broken, so data always remains coherent.

 #### SQL Keys: The Foundation of Relational Databases

 Keys establish relationships between tables and ensure data integrity in relational databases:

-- **Primary Key**: A column (or combination of columns) that uniquely identifies each row in a table; each table has exactly one primary key designation, though it may contain many unique values
+- **Primary Key**: A column (or combination of columns) that uniquely identifies each row in a table.
+Each table has exactly one primary key designation, though it can contain many unique values.
-- **Composite Primary Key**: A primary key consisting of multiple columns whose combined values uniquely identify each row
+- **Composite Primary Key**: A primary key consisting of multiple columns whose combined values uniquely identify each row.
 - **Foreign Key**: A column that references a primary key in another table, creating relationships between tables and enforcing referential integrity
-- **Relationship Example**: When `customer_id` appears in the Customers table, it's a primary key; when the same ID appears in the Orders table, it's a foreign key connecting orders to their customers
+- **Relationship Example**: When `customer_id` appears in the Customers table, it's a primary key; when the same ID appears in the Orders table, it's a foreign key connecting orders to their customers.

 ### Data Consistency in Relational Databases

-In any relational database it is important to ensure that all data follows defined rules and constraints, maintaining accuracy and reliability across transactions.
-This is crucial for applications where incorrect or contradictory information could lead to serious business, financial, or legal consequences.
+Ensuring that all data adheres to established guidelines and limitations is crucial for relational databases in order to preserve accuracy and dependability throughout transactions.
+This is particularly important for applications where inaccurate or conflicting information could have major financial, legal, or business repercussions.

 ### ACID Compliance

-**ACID** compliance is a framework for ensuring data consistency.
-It is a set of properties that ensure reliable processing of database transactions. **ACID** stands for:
+A framework for guaranteeing data consistency.
+It is a collection of characteristics that provide dependable database transaction processing. **ACID** stands for:

 #### A - Atomicity
 Each transaction is **all or nothing**.
 If any part fails, the whole transaction is rolled back.
 No partial updates.